dhpro100/EZDrop/README.md

 6. If the copying is interrupted for some reason right during the process, the broken files will be replaced when copying again.
 7. If any of the photos (or videos) you have already uploaded files before, then with the help of a smart, safety and fast algorithm, the files will not be copied again.
 8. The distribution of files into folders according to the type of files (photo or video), as well as the date of shooting (with your time zone).
+9. Choosing the date format when creating new folders